orbcode/orbuculum/README.md

 The CHANGES file now tells you what's been done when.

-Orbuculum now has an active Discord channel at https://discord.gg/P7FYThy .
-Thats the place to go if you need interactive help.

 An Orbuculum is a Crystal Ball, used for seeing things that would be otherwise invisible.
 A  nodding reference to (the) BlackMagic